-- (1) The International Class Fee is £10.00 sterling, or its equivalent in other currencies, of which £8.00 is due to the I.Y.R.U., £1.00 is due to 0.K.D.I.A. and £1.00 is due to the National O.K.
-Dinghy Association. - (2) The amount of the international Class Fee may be reviewed by the 1.Y.R.U. in consultation with 0.K.D.I.A. - (3) O.K.D.I.A. is responsible for the collection and distribution of International Class Fees. - (4) The International Class Fee is payable by the builder on each boat built, whether or not it is subsequently measured and registered.
+- (1) The International Class Fee shall be subject to review by IYRU and O.K.D.I.A. - (2) The amount of the International Class Fee may be reviewed by the I.Y.R.U. in consultation with O.K.D.I.A. - (3) O.K.D.I.A. is responsible for the collection and distribution of International Class - (4) The International Class Fee is payable by the builder on each boat built, whether or not it is subsequently measured and registered.
 Payment shall be made direct to the National O.K.
-Dinghy Association which shall issue an International Class Fee 'eceipt.
+Dinghy Association which shall issue an International Class Fee receipt.
 The International Class Fee receipt shall be delivered by the builder to the owner on sale of the boat. - (5) International Class Fee receipts shall be valid only if made out on official receipts issued by the I.Y.R.U..
 The I.Y.R.U. will sell these receipts at £8.00 each to the O.K.D.I.A. which shall sell them at £9.00 each to its National Associations.
 The purchase price in each case represents the proportion of the International Class Fee due to the I.Y.R.U. and the O.K.D.I.A. and the National Association.